The barbell hip thrust is a pure glute building movement that will increase the size and improve the strength of your

 •Thrust back up and repeat until the set is complete

-The plates will never hit the floor as you lower the weight.
-This will not allow your glutes to rest and will force a gait changing pump straight to your backside.
+The plates will never hit the floor as you lower the weight so this will not allow your glutes to rest.
+Constant tension reps will force a gait changing pump straight to your backside.

 You can add a heavier resistance band like the Hip Circle around your knees or use 1 and ¼ reps to increase the intensity.

 Bigger Glutes Training Program

 Start the process of building thicker and stronger glutes by utilizing this training program for 3 weeks.